mjaschen/phpgeo/docs/015_Upgrading.md

 No breaking changes were introduced with *phpgeo* 3.0.

-## Update from phpgeo 2.x to phpgeo 3.x
+## Upgrade from phpgeo 2.x to phpgeo 3.x

 ### Requirements